The Baumeister Laboratory

 Our lab focuses on the functional analysis of genes involved in aging and age-related diseases.
 To combine the characterization of gene function and the dissection of entire genetic pathways with a biochemical understanding of the proteins, our models include the nematode Caenorhabditis elegans (C. elegans) and human cell culture.
 In addition, we use yeast models to answer specific questions whenever it is advantageous.
 Biochemical analyses and pharmacological assays to test chemical interference with protein function are performed to understand, in addition to the genetic details, the precise role of a protein and its physical interactions in a living organism.

 So far, all of the mechanisms that we have identified using C. elegans models have been shown to be remarkably similar in the mammalian organism, and have helped a lot to understand the biological function of the human gene that is dysfunctional in disease.

-The lab is funded by grants from:
+The lab is currently funded by

 The German Research Council (DFG Deutsche Forschungsgemeinschaft)

 SFB 746 Functional Specificity by coupling and modification of proteins